KingsMentor/Phrase/README.md

 I built phrase to remove the constraint of having to use one translation engine in your application.
 It helps android developers leverage on the strength of different translation engine while giving the best experience to Users.

+This library was inspired by how twitter handles in-app content translation.

 [ ![Download](https://api.bintray.com/packages/kingsmentor/maven/phrase/images/download.svg) ](https://bintray.com/kingsmentor/maven/phrase/_latestVersion)